fmaymone/timeslot-api/doc/api/v1/groups/subscribe_to_a_public_calendar.markdown

 ### POST /v1/calendars/:slotgroup_uuid/subscribe

-Adds the given current user to the slotgroup/calendar.
+Adds the current user to the slotgroup/calendar.
 Calendar must be public.

 returns 201 if invite successfully created